paulmelis/ed25519/readme.md

 Ed25519
 =======

-Note: this is a fork of https://github.com/orlp/ed25519.
+Note: this is a fork of the Ed25519 implementation by Orson Peters
+<orsonpeters@gmail.com>, available at https://github.com/orlp/ed25519.

+This fork, by Paul Melis <paulmelis@gmail.com>, has additional features, see below.

+Original description:

 This is a portable implementation of [Ed25519](http://ed25519.cr.yp.to/) based on the SUPERCOP "ref10" implementation.
 Additionally there is key exchanging